 Access Undertaking means the Dalrymple Bay Coal Terminal Access Undertaking prepared in accordance with the requirements of the Queensland Competition Authority Act 1997 (Qld) and approved on [ ] as varied or replaced from time to time.

-Secondary Capacity Trading means the carrying out of any one or more of the following activities by Trading SCB:

-acquiring contracted Access from Users;

-aggregating contracted Access which Trading SCB has acquired from Users; and

-selling the contracted Access which Trading SCB has acquired from Users to Access Seekers or Users.
+Secondary Capacity Trading means acting as a broker for facilitating trading of Access contracted by a User to another User or Access Seeker.

 Trading SCB Customer means a customer, or any person who is negotiating to become a customer, of Trading SCB in respect of Secondary Capacity Trading.

 Interpretation